 The whole area is a wealth of Mining remains, with many engine houses and impressive views, it is well worth a visit.
 The majority of the images below were taken in the 1990’s on many visits and long walks taking photographs for the Exploring Cornish MInes series of Books.
 For additional information on the area follow this link.
 Caradon Hill

 The first section of images look at The Phoenix and neighbouring Mines.

-The first image on Caradon Mining District is; Houseman’s 50″ Pumping Engine House of South Phoenix Mine.
+Caradon Mining District 1: The first image on this page is; Houseman’s 50″ Pumping Engine House of South Phoenix Mine.
 This was used as a dwelling hence the windows in the built up bob wall, today it’s a visitor centre for the area.
 The mine worked from 1847-1892 producing a total of 419 tons of Tin.

 Caradon Mining District 2: A second image of South Phoenix Mine looking across the dressing floors.

 Caradon Mining District 3: In the foreground are the remains of the Compressor House dating from the early C20th reworking.

 Caradon Mining District 5: A second image of New Phoenix framed by the wall of a ruined building.

 Caradon Mining District 6: The remains of Silver Valley Mine a small concern dating from the early 20th Century, the Engine House of New Phoenix is in the background.
 The workings are very close together and are often named incorrectly.

 Caradon Mining District 7: Machinery foundations at Silver Valley Mine, there was an attempted reworking of the site during the Second World War by a group of Canadian Royal Engineers.
 The attempt however was a failure when the mine unexpectedly flooded.

 Caradon Mining District 8: The remains of the Engine House at Craddock Moor Mine.
 This worked from 1844 – 1873 producing 20,080 Tons of Copper.

 Caradon Mining District 9: West Phoenix Mine, Polkinghorne’s Shaft, the remains of a mellyer stone of a Horse Whim.